5. Decadal files

 Note: Earlier versions of CDendro used the ".dec" extension for decadal file names.
 The default extension today is ".rwl" to make CDendro more compatible with data from other programs.
 Decadal files from the ITRDB are always named with the ".rwl" extension.
 Anyhow, CDendro will make no difference if your file names end with ".rwl" or with ".dec".

-Selecting a sample from a decadal file:
+How to open a sample from within a decadal file?

 One way to open up a big reference curve is to open the corresponding decadal file.

-Note1: Detrending options for this command can be set at Settings/More settings.
+Note: Detrending options for this command can be set at Settings/More settings.

 A new window with a summed decadal file has been opened.
 Click the Workbench tab to inspect the amount of data behind this mean value sample!